kapenike/ddImages/README.md

 OUTSTANDING WORK:

 - QOL: drag move of group layers has old logic to handle the dragged contents of the direct drag object, it needs to be updated to merge with the new logic for dragging all infinite sub groups of a parent container

-- P2P server only handles the update of overlays, it needs to allow for a custom "uncontrolled client" to listen for the changes of datapoints made on the switchboard, also allow controller to disconnect a client

-- Create example project that showcases everything as well as a custom P2P server uncontrolled client